Sikundi/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
 Shell and scripts
 #
-This repo deals with the basics of shell, bash and on hot write scripts
+This repo deals with the basics of shell, bash and on how write scripts